-Prohibit special uses which do not protect and enhance river values.
 Favor wilderness-dependent activities.
 Coordinate with the Resource Management Division of the Buffalo National River.

-All outfitter and guides that use public lands on the National Forest operate under special use permit.
+All outfitters and guides that use public lands on the National Forest operate under special use permit.
 New permit applications are evaluated to ensure river values are protected.

-Special use permits for recreation events should be issued provided the event does not affect the Outstandingly remarkable values.
+Special use permits for recreation events will be issued provided the event does not affect the outstandingly remarkable values.